 Regular clipping and grooming after the puppy coat is shed (at about 8 months) will reduce allergens and will keep the little fluffball looking in top shape.

 Do Mini Goldendoodles Swim?
 Do They Like The Water?

 Yes, Mini Goldendoodles are descended from water dogs, and almost always will enjoy the splash-time with you.
 They need to be taught as puppies how to safely navigate the water, just like your human children would, though.
 You have to introduce them to the water gradually and make sure they understand how to EXIT the water when they get tired or anxious.

 Once they have learned the entrance and exit from the pool or body of water, then you can build up the time your Mini Goldendoodle spends splashing about.

 Be careful of natural standing water that has algae or scum on it as your dog will not realize it is likely toxic or germ-ridden.
 Always have fresh water on hand so your puppy can get a drink when the need arises.

 Do Mini Goldendoodles Bark A lot?

 Mini Goldendoodles only bark occasionally, which is great if you have neighbors that complain about everything.
 Unfortunately, this makes them a poor choice for guard duty.
 Strangers in the house will likely get a happy greeting and a home tour.

-Mini Goldendoodle Health Concerns
+Mini Goldendoodle Health Problems And Concerns

 Mini Goldendoodles have L-shaped ear canals covered by floppy ears that are a breeding ground for bacterial infections, especially after getting wet.
 Periodic ear cleaning and inspection should be placed on the schedule and after every bath or swim.
 Prepared ear cleaning kits are available at most pet stores and veterinarians.